sigbla/sigbla-app/docs/content/columns.md

 // 0  |B0
 ```

-Nested labels and use of the ColumnHeader class is also supported when providing a new name.
+Nested labels and use of the Header class is also supported when providing a new name.
 Column references are not
 supported as a new name parameter to avoid any confusion around the source or destination of the renamed column.

 ``` kotlin